Thank you!

 This knowledge base article shows you how easy it is to use Appdome Threat-EventsTM to get in-app threat intelligence in React Native Apps and control the user experience in your React Native Apps when mobile attacks occur.

-Appdome’s Threat-Events is a powerful threat-intelligence framework for Android & iOS apps, which is comprised of three elements: (1) a Threat-Event, (2) the data from each Threat-Event, and (3) the Threat-ScoreTM.
+Appdome Threat-Events is a powerful threat-intelligence framework for Android & iOS apps, which is comprised of three elements: (1) a Threat Event, (2) the data from each Threat-Event, and (3) the Threat-Score™.

-The purpose of Threat-Events is to enable Android and iOS applications to adapt and respond to mobile app attacks and threats in real time.
-Using Threat-Events will ensure you delight users and keep users, data, and transactions safe.
+The purpose of Threat-Events is to enable Android and iOS applications to adapt and respond to mobile app attacks and threats in real-time.
+Using Threat-Events will ensure the safety of users, data, and transactions.

-Appdome Threat-Events can be used as a stand-alone implementation in React Native Apps, or in combination with Threat-Scores.
-Threat-Events provide the mobile developer with the in-app notification of each attack or threat, as well as the metadata associated with the attack.
-Threat-Scores provide the mobile developer with the Threat-Event event score and the combined (aggregate) mobile end-user risk at the time of the notification.
+Appdome Threat Events can be used as a stand-alone implementation in React Native Apps or in combination with Threat Scores.
+Threat Events provide the mobile developer with the in-app notification of each attack or threat and the metadata associated with the attack.
+Threat Scores provide the mobile developer with the Threat Event event score and the combined (aggregate) mobile end-user risk at the time of the notification.

 The figure below shows where you can find Threat-Events and Threat-Scores for each of the runtime mobile app security, anti-fraud, anti-malware, mobile antibot, and other protections available on Appdome: